Skip to content

 Hockey, soccer, basketball, lacrosse, football.
 Custom-fit means the guard stays put and the child can talk and breathe comfortably while wearing it.

-For children who clench or grind their teeth in their sleep.
-Protects enamel and reduces jaw discomfort.
+For children who clench or grind their teeth.
+A custom mouth guard protects enamel and reduces jaw discomfort.

 Pediatric mouths change every year.
 We re-fit when the bite shifts so the guard always fits properly.